odpi/egeria-docs/site/docs/connectors/integration/open-lineage-cataloguer-integration-connector.md

 This connector uses the [Lineage Integrator OMIS](/services/omis/lineage-integrator/overview) running in the [Integration Daemon](/concepts/integration-daemon).

-This is its connection definition to use on the [administration commands that configure the API Integrator OMIS](/guides/admin//servers/configuring-an-integration-daemon/#configure-the-integration-services).
+This is its connection definition to use on the [administration commands that configure the Lineage Integrator OMIS](/guides/admin//servers/configuring-an-integration-daemon/#configure-the-integration-services).

 !!! example "Connection configuration"
     ```json linenums="1" hl_lines="14"